MikahDev/datatables-bundle/docs/source/index.html.md

 # Legal

-This software was developed for internal use at [Omines Full Service Internetbureau](https://www.omines.nl/) in Eindhoven, the Netherlands.
+This software was developed for internal use at [MikahDev Full Service Internetbureau](https://www.mikahdev.nl/) in Eindhoven, the Netherlands.
 It is shared with the general public under the permissive MIT license, without any guarantee of fitness for any particular purpose.
 Refer to the included `LICENSE` file for more details.